tsherif/space-shooter.c/ARCHITECTURE.md

 #### Linux

-OpenGL context creation in Linux is also convoluted but doesn't require dummy context creation.
+OpenGL context creation on Linux is also convoluted but doesn't require dummy context creation.
 The first step is to find a framebuffer configuration that satisfies the rendering requirements:

 ```c
 int32_t numFBC = 0;